 Contains sodium laureth sulphate and fragrance

 Arm and Hammer Baking Soda company was founded in 1846.
 Needless to say, they have a history in the field of deodorizing.
 This deep cleansing shampoo uses the natural ingredient of baking soda to wash away dead skin cells and cut odor-causing skin oils.
 Chamomile calms irritated skin.

-Customers like the lather and note visible improvement in allergic rashes after just one or two uses.
+Customers like the lather and note visible improvement in dander after just one use.
 Arm and Hammer also offers a popular Tearless Sweet Almond formula for kittens.